Choose Your Runoff Ballot

 Common Questions

-Do I have to register as a Democrat or Republican to vote in a primary?
+Do I have to register as a Democrat or Republican to vote in the runoff?

 No. Georgia does not have party registration.
 When you register to vote in Georgia, you're simply registering as a Georgia voter — not as a member of any party.